Mission.io and Federal Funding Sources

 Title IV, Part B comptab-infoalt7-icon

-Provides academic enrichment opportunities during non-school hours, including after-school, before-school, and summer programs.
+Academic enrichment opportunities during non-school hours, including after-school, before-school, and summer programs

 Mission.io aligns with 21st CCLC objectives by extending academic and character development beyond the school day.
-Its ready-to-run, story-based Missions strengthen literacy, data reasoning, and STEM skills while fostering collaboration, leadership, and resilience.
-Districts and community partners can integrate Mission.io into enrichment rotations, STEM clubs, or summer programs using existing subgrants or future 21st CCLC competitions, making it a flexible, high-impact enrichment solution.
+Our ready-to-run, story-based Missions strengthen literacy, data reasoning, and STEM skills while fostering collaboration, leadership, and resilience.
+Districts and community partners can integrate Mission.io into enrichment rotations, STEM clubs, or summer programs using existing sub-grants or future 21st CCLC competitions, making it a flexible, high-impact enrichment solution.

 All ESSA Title and Part citations reference the Every Student Succeeds Act of 2015 (Public Law 114–95).
 Title I §1003 (School Improvement) requires interventions meeting ESSA Tiers I–III; all other Titles permit evidence-based interventions meeting Tiers I–IV when supported by a logic model and evaluation plan (ESSA §8101(21)(A)(iv)).